 This is optional & depends on each tree, but you may spray some root hormone to promote more root growth.
 Phosphorous fertilizer can help with root growth as well.
 Some potassium can also nourish the recovering leaves.

 Some folks recommend not to use fertilizer high in nitrogen at this point yet.
-Especially for grafted trees because they might shoot up to nourish those grafted branches, leaving our caudex soft again.
+Especially for grafted trees because they might race up top to nourish those grafted branches, leaving our caudex soft again.
 So we want to slowly work the good bits up as the tree fully recovers.

 After 3 Remarkable Recovery Months